Time & Materials#

 Note

-You can turn on the No Break Minimum toggle in Jobs Setup if you want to specify breaks that are smaller than those suggested by the system.
+You can turn on the No Break Minimum toggle in Projects Setup if you want to specify breaks that are smaller than those suggested by the system.

 Elements of CTC time tracking#